spacemandev-git/fvtt-card-support/README.md

 # Card Support for Foundry VTT

+**IMPORTANT NOTE:** There is a known issue with Card Support failing to draw to players hands (and possibly other failures as well that *seems* to only occur new worlds created in 0.7.x.
+Your existing worlds may be unaffected by this issue, but please exercise caution until an official 0.7.5 release is issued, hopefully within a week of 0.7.5 stable.

+Thanks for your patience and our apologies for any issues this may cause.

 ## Usage Instructions
 1. Click the "SDF Import" Button in the Journal tab of the Sidebar (see gif).
 2. Select a valid SDF zip file.
 Samples are located in "data/modules/cardsupport/samples" (more on SDF below)